DR. TEO WAN LIN

 Acne is also what we consider a multifactorial disease.
 Besides genetics, there are several other factors at play.
 Inflammation is the process that drives comedone formation.
 Microdomedones are mini blackheads and whiteheads, which are under your skin, and gradually rise to the surface over a period of at least two to three weeks.
 That is when you find that the whiteheads and blackheads appear on the skin of affected individuals.

 Subsequently, bacteria that lives on your skin starts to play a part.
 The skin microbiome is a delicate balance of good and bad bacteria that coexist for a healthy skin microbiome.
 It is important to know that this means if you have any disruption in the skin microbiome, you’re much more likely to have pathogenic, which is bad bacteria, infect the whiteheads and blackheads.
 This is when you get inflamed acne bumps, known as papules.
 If the inflammation is deeper, it may become a cyst.
 These cysts are actually filled with dead skin, pus, and other debris.
-If it is very long-standing, it may even become a wart cyst, which will not go away unless surgery is performed.
+If it is very long-standing, it may even become a wart cyst, which will not go away unless we conduct a surgery.

 Acne dermatologist in Singapore explains different types of acne